make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 # Introduction

 - ...
-- To demonstrate this, we will consider two small features in a hypothetical game and go through some of the math that a developer might encounter while trying to implement them
+- To demonstrate this, we will consider two features in a hypothetical game and go through some of the math that a developer might encounter
 - The goal is to keep things interesting and interactive
 - Please feel free to ask questions
 - Interruptions are welcome
-- There are no pop quizes or hidden tests so don't worry about the details
+- There are no pop quizes or surprize tests so don't worry about the details
-- It's less about the math itself and more about learning it
+- It's less about the math itself and more about the way we learn it
-- We will also conduct polls
+- We will conduct small polls
   to give you an opportunity to cast your votes and have a little fun